India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 Then last week, it ruled that private companies can no longer ask for people's Aadhaar data.
 It also said schools can no longer require biometrics for admission.

-But the data is already out there, being used by marketing companies — and possibly by political parties.
+But the information is already out there, being used by marketing companies — and possibly by political parties.

 In August, the Unique Identification Authority of India introduced new directives to enhance security, including two-factor identification using facial recognition.